jacobcantwell/deepracer_api/README.md

 ### Testing a Seperate Camera Feed

 The AWS DeepRacer car includes a 640x480 colour camera and publishes a video stream to a ROS2 topic.
-You can view the video stream seperately in a web browser by browsing to the topic as seen in this python script:
+You can view the video stream by opening the topic as seen in this python script below.
+Open a seperate terminal to run this script and you can control and view the AWS DeepRacer car at the same time.

 ```bash
 python show_cam.py